- Download our Moving to Melbourne Guide (PDF)

-In recent years, there has been a rise in demand for workers in several of Melbourne's thriving industries.
-At the top of this list are the construction and defence industries.
-Science and technology workers are also in demand, as are those in the industries of advertising, arts and media.
+In recent years, there has been a rise in the demand for workers in several of Melbourne’s industries.
+At the top of this list are the healthcare and ICT industries.
+Science and technology workers are also in demand, as are those in the industries of engineering, education and construction.

-Many opportunities also exist in regional Victoria for those expats willing to live in the smaller towns and cities which have a more urgent demand for skilled employees.
+Many opportunities exist in regional Victoria for expats willing to live in the smaller towns and cities that have more urgent demand for skilled employees.

 Finding a job in Melbourne

 A good starting point for job seekers are online job portals and local newspapers.
 It is also worthwhile to visit the websites of individual companies to check if there are any vacancies listed.
 Recruitment agencies are another helpful resource when finding work in Melbourne.